timkurvers/app-store-emigrant/README.md

     $ ase

 If App Store Emigrant complains that it cannot find your default library,
-help it along and specify where your iTunes library lurks:
+help it along and specify where your mobile applications lurk:

     $ ase ~/m00sic